-From brussels sprouts to intimacy, according to Gainsight’s Nick Mehta and Netomi’s Puneet Mehta offer a lively take on what’s ahead for CX leaders now that they have a seat in the boardroom.
+From brussels sprouts to intimacy, Gainsight’s Nick Mehta and Netomi’s Puneet Mehta offer a lively take on what’s ahead for CX leaders now that they have a seat in the boardroom.

 Here’s a recap of the discussion, featuring some of its top takeaways.

 What’s changed with customer experience in the post-pandemic world?